WeblateOrg/weblate/docs/user/checks.rst

 Trailing question mark
 ~~~~~~~~~~~~~~~~~~~~~~

+*Source and translation do not both end with a question mark*
 Checks that question marks are replicated between both source and translation.
 The presence of question marks is also checked for various languages where they
 do not belong (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or